-Power management options > Power Management support
+Power management options > Power Management support By default, this option is Y.

 • CONFIG_SUSPEND-Build support for suspend.
 In menuconfig, this option is available under Power management options > Suspend to RAM and standby

 The mxc_cpu_ip_set API in the system.c function is provided for low-power modes.
 This implements all the steps required to put the system into WAIT and STOP modes.